Nom-nom-hub/blueprint-kit/templates/commands/checklist.md

 - Written for quality assurance and validation purposes.
 - Enable **SYSTEMATIC VALIDATION** before proceeding to next phases.

+## Decision-Making Hierarchy for Ambiguous Situations

+When quality criteria are unclear, use this hierarchy to make decisions:

+1. **Default to constitution principles** - When quality standards are ambiguous, prioritize adherence to the project constitution.md principles

+2. **Preserve requirement satisfaction** - When checklist items are unclear, focus on ensuring requirements can be met

+3. **Prioritize critical validation** - Include checks for items that would block successful implementation or achievement of goals

+4. **Follow industry standards** - When specific quality measures are ambiguous, apply common industry quality standards

+5. **Document assumptions** - Clearly mark any assessment criteria made based on defaults with [ASSUMPTION: brief explanation] markers

+## Error Handling and Validation

+1. **Before generating checklists**: Verify all required artifacts exist and are accessible
+2. **During generation**: Validate that checklist items are specific and measurable
+3. **After generation**: Confirm all checklists are properly formatted and actionable
+4. **File operations**: Always create or overwrite checklist files at specified paths (never create in alternative locations) and validate files exist after creation

 ### Checklist Requirements

 - **Artifact-Specific Checklists**: Generate checklists tailored to each artifact type